-Giving your child a few daily responsibilities, and using the chore chart to track their completion, helps them to get an early introduction to the concept of earning money.
+Giving your child a few daily responsibilities, and using weekly chore charts to track their completion, helps them to get an early introduction to the concept of earning money.
 Being responsible for simple household chores will also support them as they transition into pre-school and kindergarten, where students are expected to clean up their play areas of toys and follow the teacher’s instructions.

-To start using a chore chart with your child, choose 1-2 simple items – like making their own bed, brushing their teeth, putting dirty clothes in the hamper or picking up their room.
+To start using chore charts with your child, choose 1-2 simple items – like making their own bed, brushing their teeth, putting dirty clothes in the hamper or picking up their room.
 (We’ve included a free printable chore list for kids below.)
-Initially, you’ll help them complete these tasks every day, and once finished, help them to put a sticker on the chore chart.
-As they grow and learn to complete these tasks on their own, you can slowly add new items.
+Initially, you’ll help them complete these tasks every day, and once finished, help them to put a sticker on their chore charts.
+As they grow and learn to complete these tasks on their own, you can slowly add new items to the chore charts.

-At the end of each week, review the completed chore chart with your child before giving them their weekly allowance.
+At the end of each week, review the completed chore charts with your children before giving them their weekly allowance.
 If, for some reason, the chore chart hasn’t been completed, consider reducing that week’s allowance and having a clear discussion with your child as to why their allowance is smaller that week.
 Over time, using a chore chart is a valuable, easy tool to teach responsibility and even time management.

 Saving Money Tips for Kids